trdwll/avocado/README.md

 - Built in Python and with Django
 - Lightweight

-# Plsease Note
+# Please Note
 - Not in PHP
 - Not a team of 100,000 devs so the code is rather clean and simple

 # How to contribute
 Well, sure - see [TODO.md](https://github.com/trdwll/avocado/blob/master/TODO.md) to see current tasks.
-I don't think it's necessary for me to make guidelines since it's a small app.
-Just if you contribute make sure it's ok code and not pure shit - like code you wrote when you first started programming. ;)
+I don't think it's necessary to make a full code of conduct on style of code etc just write good clean code.
+See [CONTRIBUTE.md(https://github.com/trdwll/avocado/blob/master/CONTRIBUTE.md)